 The power of the leaders of Manna was absolute and hereditary.
 Yet despite that, the leaders ruled the country under the support of the council of the elders and that proves that Azerbaijan has ancient traditions of ruling through consultations.

 Manna that existed for nearly 300 years on the south of our lands and led to the repeated attacks of strong neighbours is an important historical factor proving that our country had strong traditions of state organization since ancient times.

-Kimmers and Skiths as well as saks and massagets, which were of the same community as the skiths started to play an important role in the military and political life of Azerbaijan late 8th century-early 7th century B.C.
+Kimmers and Skits as well as Saks and massagets, which were of the same community as the skits started to play an important role in the military and political life of Azerbaijan late 8th century-early 7th century B.C.
 These tribes which were the most ancient inhabitants of Eurasia flowed to the south from the passes of the Caucasus mountains and Derbent and after consolidating on the southern foothills of the Major Caucasus in North Azerbaijan and spread to the south to the area of Manna and the east of Anadolu.

 Along with other tribes, the communities of Georgian Turks also existed within the Kimmer-Skith-Sak communities.
 The records of the forefather of history Herodot (5th century B.C), based on his own observations also prove that.
 He wrote that skiths fed on horse milk; their kindred massagets dressed in a similar way and led a similar lifestyle.
 They worshipped the God of the Sun and sacrificed the horse- the quickest animal on the Earth to the God of the Sun moving fastest in the Sky.

 The Skits established the strong Skythian state and contributed to the formation of a single nation on the territory of the country.
 The Skithian-Massaget leaders gained success in the defence of the lands of Azerbaijan from foreign invaders.